Review | New documentary about the Metropolitan Museum of Art asks good questions, but not enough tough ones

-The pandemic, the Black Lives Matter movement and the larger political dysfunction of the 2020 election cycle almost certainly made director Ian Denyer’s three-hour documentary, “Inside the Met,” a stronger, more substantial film.
+The pandemic, the Black Lives Matter movement and the larger political dysfunction of the 2020 election cycle almost certainly made director Ian Denyer’s three-hour documentary, “Inside the Met,” now streaming at pbs.org, a stronger, more substantial film.
 The documentary is framed by crisis, opening just before the pandemic hits and closing with the election of Joe Biden in November 2020.
 It feels like a bit of a palimpsest, with the residue of a simpler, more purely hagiographic film poking through now and then, despite an admirable focus on how the events of 2020 challenged the institution financially, culturally and intellectually.
 The opening of each of the three hour-long episodes reminds you of the Met’s size and scope — the largest museum in the Americas, five stories tall, four blocks long! — but this PBS-style breathless wonder soon gives way to substance.

-The Met, like other cultural organizations, is confronting multiple challenges at once, some of which threaten not just its bottom line, but its justification for existence.
-The pandemic hit the museum finances hard, leaving a $150 million hole in the budget, according to Met President Daniel H. Weiss, who appears a thoughtful leader and disarmingly candid about his own learning curve during the Black Lives Matter protests of the summer.
+The Met, like other cultural organizations, is confronting multiple challenges at once, some of which threaten not just its bottom line but its justification for existence.
+The pandemic hit the museum finances hard, leaving a $150 million hole in the budget, according to Met President Daniel H. Weiss, who appears a thoughtful leader and is disarmingly candid about his own learning curve during the Black Lives Matter protests of the summer.

 Beyond the money, there is the art itself, much of which was created to flatter, perpetuate and justify power and privilege.
 Like other museums built up over the past century or more, the Met is also full of objects that have been ripped from their cultural context, sometimes by force or with little regard for the sacred, historical or cultural meaning they still hold for people who suffered the depredations of colonialism.